 Twinkling lights add a bit of magic to the holiday season.
 Infants to elderly are fascinated by dazzling lights displays.
-Whether you prefer to enjoy holiday lights on foot, in the warm comfort of your car, or even from a helicopter, you’ll find many impressive and unique holiday lights displays throughout Illinois.
+Whether you prefer to enjoy holiday lights on foot or in the warm comfort of your car, you’ll find many impressive and unique holiday lights displays throughout Illinois.

-Editor’s note: This article has been updated for 2018.
+Editor’s note: This article was previously published but has been updated for 2021.

 Holiday lights by foot

 Note: Tickets are available for specific times, beginning at 4:30 p.m.
 Some days sell out, so they strongly recommend you purchase your tickets ahead of time.
 Once admitted, you can stay as long as you’d like.
 Admission ends at 8:30 p.m., and the exhibition closes at 9:30 p.m.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.